West Loop · Chicago

 What is the West Loop known for?

 The West Loop is best known for its restaurants.
-Randolph Restaurant Row, running roughly from Halsted west to Ogden along West Randolph Street, is one of the densest dining corridors in the United States.
+Randolph Restaurant Row runs roughly from Halsted west to Ogden along West Randolph Street, lined with Michelin-starred kitchens, James Beard finalists, and longstanding neighborhood favorites.
 The Fulton Market District grew out of the historic Fulton-Randolph Market — the city’s meat-packing area for more than a century — and was designated a Chicago Landmark District in 2015.

 The neighborhood is also a major node in Chicago’s tech and creative industries, with corporate campuses for Google, McDonald’s, and others taking root in the 2010s along Randolph and Fulton.
 Harpo Studios, Oprah Winfrey’s production company, occupied a Washington Boulevard complex from 1990 to 2015; the buildings are now part of the McDonald’s global headquarters.